kkolyvek/readme-generator/readme.md

 ## Contributing

-## Tests
+Please feel free to fork this repository if you wish to make any personal changes or build on top of what's already written.

 ## Questions

-For further questions and comments, please reach out through [GitHub](https://github.com/kkolyvek) or via email at kk674@cornell.edu.
+For further questions and comments (or bug reports), please reach out through [GitHub](https://github.com/kkolyvek) or via email at kk674@cornell.edu.

 ---